flancian/garden/poetry.md

 poetry install  # or add if you're in a new project?
 ```

-It gets installed to `$HOME/.local/bin/poetry` on Linux (useful if you don't have .local/bin in your gets
+It gets installed to `$HOME/.local/bin/poetry` on Linux (useful if you don't have .local/bin in your $PATH).